-Disruption of cell phone service by a rare East Coast earthquake on Tuesday prompted renewed calls for Congress and regulators to provide a dedicated wireless network for emergency workers.
+Disruption of cell phone service by a rare East Coast earthquake Tuesday prompted renewed calls for Congress and regulators to provide a dedicated wireless network for emergency workers.

 The 5.8 magnitude earthquake centered in Virginia shut federal government agencies some 90 miles away and sent office workers into the streets as tremors were felt as far as Canada.

 The Federal Communications Commission said it is assessing a significant disruption to cell service due to the quake and will be looking at ways to improve communications during emergencies.

 Verizon Wireless, AT&T, Sprint Nextel, T-Mobile USA and Frontier Communications all reported higher call volumes and network congestion in affected areas, making it difficult to reach out to family and friends after the quake over cell phones.

 We were unable to get cell phone access for a period of about an hour immediately after the quake, said Dennis Martinez, chief technology officer for the RF Communications Division of Harris Corp.